apache/couchdb-glazier/README.md

 We hope Glazier simplifies using Erlang and CouchDB for you, giving a consistent, repeatable build environment.

-Of course, you can also use our [previous script collection](README.OLD.md) to create CouchDB for Windows.
-Please note that this is currently no longer tested.

 # Base Requirements

 Note that the scripts you'll run will modify your system extensively.
 We recommend a *dedicated build machine or VM image* for this work: